 - Put promos on the air frequently that communicate the excitement of the changes and use the term “new” as much as possible.
 Even if the biggest changes are bringing back a previously retired segment, it’s still “new” to the schedule.

 - Treat each major element as a mini-brand.
 How can each become famous through promotion, marketing, and teasing?

 Tips and Best Practices

-- September is the time you want to introduce the new features to the public.
-But don’t wait until then to put them on the air.
+- New features debut in September, but don’t wait until then to put them on the air.
 Get them on with a soft launch in August.
-Spend a week or two working out the kinks so that when the campaign starts, it’s ready for prime time!
-Several clients are introducing new games over the last two weeks of August so they’re ready to rock right after Labor Day.
+Spend a week or two working out the kinks so that it’s ready for prime time when the campaign starts!
+Be ready to rock right after Labor Day.

 - Challenge each person on the show to bring new creative energy.
-What can each person do to personally grow?
+What can each person do to grow personally?
 How will you individually become a better personality?

-- Set new goals.
-This is a good time to establish or reset objectives.
+- While you’re at it, set new goals or reset objectives.
 For guidance on how to set (non-ratings) goals, go here.